Kuadrant/architecture/rfcs/0000-policy_target_scope.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- How do we deal with multiple `Gateway` having different set of policies attached to them (semantically or atomically?)?
-  - Can we inject the proper config in each of them?
-Only if all is applicable?
-What if they are not?
-    What when that changes over time?
-  - Can these then be backed by a single e.g. `Limitador`? (in that case I think yes, as we could inject the "source" gw as a variable and add "synthetic" conditions accordingly)
-- What use cases are we making "overly" complex, because of the `HTTPRoute` redundancy?
+- What use cases are we making "overly" complex, because of the duplication of `HTTPRoute`'s `HTTPRouteMatch` ?

 # Future possibilities
 [future-possibilities]: #future-possibilities